HaipengLi/creeper/readme.md

 # Creeper

-Model a Creeper from Minecraft game using OpenGL.
+Model & render a static Creeper from Minecraft game using OpenGL.

 ## Preview